dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 # Poster Contributions:

-Lokahith Narendra Agasthya (Institute of Science and Technology Austria): Moist Convective Scaling: Insights from DNS and CRM simulations.
+Lokahith Narendra Agasthya (Institute of Science and Technology, Austria): Moist Convective Scaling: Insights from DNS and CRM simulations.

 Stephan de Roode (TU Delft): Dependency of mesoscale organization on grid anisotropy in large-eddy simulations of convective boundary layers at Gray Zone resolutions.